clarkie132/ldms/README.md

 as a java application or run the spring-boot:start maven target

+Note I am using Lombok so an IDE will need the Lombok plugin

 The application starts on the default 8080 port.
 I construct a demonstration LoanDetails as part of startup and this should be discoverable from the entry link  (http://localhost:8080/ - which will take you to http://localhost:8080/loanDetails)